JohnBetaCode/CarND-P2-Advanced_Lane_Lines_Finding/CarND-P2-Advanced_Lane_Lines_Finding.md

 <!-- Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial? -->
 Next is explained how the polynomial fittings were calculated for images, for videos is quite similar and will be explained later.

-**Step 6**: In order to adjust a geometry over the road surface, the function `find_projection()` returns the transformation matrix **(M)** to project the road's three-dimensional view in a dimensional space or bird eye view.
-For this operation we need four points in the original image (p1, p2, p3, and p4) to be projected in the projection size (pp1, pp2, pp2, pp3), this means that we should project spatially p1 in pp1, p2 in pp2 an so on. p1, p2, p3, and p4 are calculated from the left, right, superior and inferior lines intersections.
+**Step 6**: In order to adjust a geometry over the road surface, the function `find_projection()` returns the transformation matrix **(M)** to project the road's three-dimensional view in a dimensional space or birds eye view.
+For this operation we need four points in the original image (p1, p2, p3, p4) to be projected in the projection size (pp1, pp2, pp2, pp3), this means that we should project spatially p1 in pp1, p2 in pp2 an so on. p1, p2, p3, and p4 are calculated from the left, right, superior and inferior lines intersections respectively.

-the Function `find_projection()` returns:
+The function `find_projection()` returns:

 * M: `numpy.darray` transformation matrix
 * INVM: `numpy.darray` inverse of transformation matrix